 INSTALL HORIZONTAL HAT CHANNELS OR GIRTS:

-Use metal hat channels (these are typically installed 2' to 4’ apart from one another) on the exterior, over the BlueTex™ insulation or cut foam, plastic, or wood spacers to fit.
+Use metal hat channels (these are typically installed 2' to 4’ apart from one another) on the exterior, over the BlueTex™ insulation.
+If you aren't using hat channels, you can use our plastic spacers, or even foam or wood spacers to fit.

 We suggest you check the manufacturers recommendations for the metal/siding/etc. that you're using on your building.